FreeFlyingSheep/delta-debugging/README.md

 - Multiple delta debugging algorithms: ddmin, ZipMin, HDD, ProbDD
 - Support for various input types: files (both binary and text), strings, lists
-- Replaced mode for handling configurations (this would be useful for executable inputs)
 - Benchmarking tools to evaluate algorithm performance
 - Pythonic API for easy integration and usage